libertywing/yanwang.github.io/index.md

 # Welcome to Yan Wang's Homepage

 My name is 王琰 (Yan Wang).
-I will join Tencent TEG on September 9, 2024.
+I left miHoYo on August 20, 2024.
 Proir to that, I served as a research scientist at Mihoyo and Tencent AI Lab, working on LLM-driven Role Playing and Retrieval-Augmented Generation.
 I recieved my Ph.D. degree at City University of Hong Kong (CityU) in July 2017, under the instructions of Prof. Hanxiong Li.
 You can reach me through yanwang.branden(at)gmail.com

 ## News
 - 2024/08: A survey paper: "The Oscars of AI Theater: A Survey on Role-Playing with Language Models", released on Arxiv.